-The Robert and Arlene Kogod Courtyard at the Smithsonian American Art Museum in Washington, DC. is a great example of Presence of Water with its physically expansive water feature doubling as an event space.
-The former outdoor space has been enclosed with an undulating canopy design by Norman Foster Architects, bearing resemblance to water or clouds.
+The Robert and Arlene Kogod Courtyard at the Smithsonian American Art Museum in Washington, D.C. is a great example of Presence of Water with its physically expansive water feature, designed by Gustafson Guthrie Nichol Ltd., doubling as an event space.
+The former outdoor space has been enclosed with an undulating canopy design by Foster + Partners, bearing resemblance to water or clouds.
 On several portions of the gently sloping floors are slits from which a sheet of water emerges, it flows across the textured stone and then disappears into a series of slots toward the center of the courtyard.
 The thin sheet of water reflects light and weather conditions from above and invites passersby to touch.
 During events the system is drained and seamlessly becomes part of the floor plane.